 NEW DELHI: Historically, world cricket had no bilateral rivalry billed at par with the Ashes or an India-Pakistan series.
-Now that the Covid-19 pandemic has turned all equations in the world upside down, a series between India and Australia is touted as the potential game-changer for the health of cricket in -pandemic world.
+Now that the Covid-19 pandemic has turned all equations in the world upside down, a series between India and Australia is touted as the potential game-changer for the health of cricket in the post-pandemic world.
 The brand value of this rivalry – between two teams governed by two of the strongest boards – could gain greater ground once the dust settles.

 Rohit Sharma and David Warner are now talking up the rivalry and are hoping that India’s scheduled tour in Australian summer goes ahead to get things rolling in international cricket.
 Going by their chat on Instagram on Friday evening, they are keen on having the full bilateral series as the preceding ICC T20 World Cup in Oct-Nov looks ‘unrealistic’ in the prevailing circumstances.